-(1A) A person who conveys persons for reward may not transport a number of persons, including the driver which exceeds half of the number of passengers allowed to be transported in a motor vehicle.
+(1A) A person who conveys persons, whether for reward or for any other purpose, may not transport a number of persons, including the driver which exceeds half of the number of passengers allowed to be transported in a motor vehicle, but this restriction does not apply to persons who are travelling together as members of the same household.

-[subregulation (1A) inserted by GN 128/2021.
+[subregulation (1A) inserted by GN 128/2021 and substituted by GN 144/2021.
 There should be a comma after the phrase "including the driver" to offset that phrase properly.]